NamibiaLT/price_calculator/README.md

 # Price Calculator App

 ### Description
-This is a price calculator command line program, that takes two arguments a cart and a list of prices.
+This is a price calculator command line program, that takes two arguments: a cart file and a list of prices file.
 The program outputs the total price (in cents) of items in your cart.

 ### Instructions
 Change into the price_calculator directory, then run ```bin/price_calculator_cli /path/to/base_prices/file /path/to/cart/file``` in the command line.
+For example, you might type something like this in your command line: ```bin/price_calculator_cli ./example-data/base_prices.js ./example-data/cart_4560.json```.
 Further description about the functional requirements of this app can be found here: http://take-home-test.herokuapp.com/new-product-engineer

 ### Ruby Installation
 *Note: I am using Ruby version ruby 2.4.1*